jeraldinnemg/conquering-responsive-layouts/README.md

 -   [Youtube Channel](https://www.youtube.com/kepowob)

-## Some useful lesson I've learned
+## Some useful lessons I've learned

 1. Most of the elements are responsive by default. :heavy_check_mark:
 2. When we don´t assign a width to anything layout is responsive.
 Try it!.:bulb: